elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

   * Regarding task granularity, \[2] describes data analytics platforms as executing tasks that "complete in hundreds of milliseconds".
-Note this is after optimizations to the scheduler to enable more fine-grained tasks, and task granularity is specifically cited as a challenge in scaling such systems.
+Note this is after optimizations to the scheduler to enable more fine-grained tasks, and even then task granularity is specifically cited as a challenge in scaling such systems.
 In contrast, \[3] (related work section) describes typical HPC systems that execute millisecond granularity tasks or smaller.